The best coach process: What can you expect from the first time to the breakthrough?

 According to international statistics, the average return on coaching investment ranges from 170-340%, but the true value is often not quantifiable.
 Self-confidence, clearer focus, better decision-making and a more authentic life are all gifts of coaching.

 If you are ready for change and committed to progress, the coaching process can be the catalyst you need.
-With the help of your coach partner, you can not only achieve your goals, but also discover inner resources within yourself that you may not have known you had.
+A with the help of your coach partner not only achieve your goals, but also discover inner resources you may not have known you had.

 There is no perfect moment to start - change starts when you make the decision that you are ready.
 And when you find the best coaching partner for you, that decision can be one of the best investments of your life.